zxb2945/Learn-CS-by-yourself/CSLecture/Ultimate AWS Certified Solutions Architect Associate AWS认证课程.md

 >
 > D) Create a second Aurora database and link it to the primary database as a read replica

-Aurora Serverless: Automated database instantiation and auto-scaling based on actual usage. =>Aurora DB cluster转变为Aurora Serverless需要用AWS Database Migration Service
+Aurora Serverless: Automated database instantiation and auto-scaling based on actual usage. （似乎就不分master，read-only了）=>Aurora DB cluster转变为Aurora Serverless需要用AWS Database Migration Service

 Aurora Multi-Master: Every node does R/W => an immediate failover for writer